Lofelt/NiceVibrations/unity-editor-plugin/README.md

 ## Building

-Using Git Bash, run `sh build.sh unity-editor-plugin-host` to build a dynamic library that Unity will load.
+Using Git Bash, run `sh build-sdk.sh unity-editor-plugin-host` to build a dynamic library that Unity will load.
 This script will also make sure to copy the appropriate file per platform to the respective folder in the Unity Asset plugin's folder.

-> ⚠️ Make sure to Use Git Bash otherwise the `build.sh` script won't run on Windows.
+> ⚠️ Make sure to Use Git Bash otherwise the `build-sdk.sh` script won't run on Windows.

 You can double-check that there's a `nice_vibrations_editor_plugin.dll` in `interfaces/unity/NiceVibrations/Assets/NiceVibrations/Plugins/Windows/x64`